Leon Dajaku

-Leon Dajaku (born 12 April 2001) is a German professional footballer who plays as a winger and forward for 3.
-Liga club SSV Ulm.
+Leon Dajaku (born 12 April 2001) is a German professional footballer who plays as a winger and forward for club Hansa Rostock.

 Club career

 Early career / VfB Stuttgart

 Dajaku began his youth career with Spvgg Rommelshausen and FSV Waiblingen, before moving to the youth team of VfB Stuttgart in 2014.

 On 23 November 2018, he was named as a VfB Stuttgart substitute for the first time in a Bundesliga match against Bayer Leverkusen.
 His debut with VfB Stuttgart came sixteen days later against Borussia Mönchengladbach after coming on as a substitute at 75th minute in place of Anastasios Donis.

 Bayern Munich

 On 16 July 2019, Dajaku signed a four-year contract with Bundesliga club Bayern Munich and he was subsequently assigned to the reserve team in the 3.
 Liga, where he received squad number 7.
 His debut with Bayern Munich II came four days later against Würzburger Kickers after coming on as a substitute at 72nd minute in place of Meritan Shabani.

 On 2 November 2019, Dajaku was named as a Bayern Munich substitute for the first time in a league match against Eintracht Frankfurt.
 His debut with Bayern Munich came on 21 December against VfL Wolfsburg after coming on as a substitute at last minutes in place of Serge Gnabry.